-There can be no assurance that our product candidates, even if they are approved for sale in the United States or in other countries, will be considered medically reasonable and necessary for a specific indication or cost-effective by third-party payors, or that coverage and an adequate level of reimbursement will be available or that third-party payors' reimbursement policies will not adversely affect our ability to sell our product candidates profitably.
+There can be no assurance that INVELTYS or our product candidates, including KPI-121 0.25%, even if such product candidates are approved for sale in the United States or in other countries, will be considered medically reasonable and necessary for a specific indication or cost-effective by third-party payors, or that coverage and an adequate level of reimbursement will be available or that third-party payors' reimbursement policies will not adversely affect our ability to sell INVELTYS or our product candidates profitably.

-Product liability lawsuits against us could divert our resources and could cause us to incur substantial liabilities and to limit commercialization of any products that we develop.
+Product liability lawsuits against us could divert our resources and could cause us to incur substantial liabilities and to limit commercialization of INVELTYS and any other products that we may develop.

 We face an inherent risk of product liability exposure related to the use of our product candidates that we develop in human clinical trials.
-We face an even greater risk if we commercially sell any products that we develop.
+We face an even greater risk as we commercialize INVELTYS or any other products that we may develop.
 If we cannot successfully defend ourselves against claims that our product candidates or products caused injuries, we will incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- · decreased demand for any product candidates or products that we develop; - injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - significant costs to defend the related litigation; - · substantial monetary awards to trial participants or patients; - loss of revenue; - · reduced time and attention of our management to pursue our business strategy; and - the inability to commercialize any products that we develop.
+- · decreased demand for INVELTYS and any other products that we may develop; - · injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - · significant costs to defend the related litigation;

+- substantial monetary awards to trial participants or patients; - · loss of revenue; - · reduced time and attention of our management to pursue our business strategy; and - · the inability to successfully commercialize INVELTYS and any other products that we may develop.

 We currently hold \$10 million in product liability insurance coverage in the aggregate, with a per incident limit of \$10 million, which may not be adequate to cover all liabilities that we may incur.
-We may need to increase our insurance coverage as we expand our clinical trials.
-We will need to further increase our insurance coverage if we commence commercialization of any of INVELTYS, KPI-121 0.25% or any product candidates for which we obtain marketing approval.
+We may need to increase our insurance coverage as we commence or expand our clinical trials.
+We will need to further increase our insurance coverage as we commercialize INVELTYS and if we commence commercialization of KPI-121 0.25% or any other product candidates for which we obtain marketing approval.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.